Michigan–Michigan State men's ice hockey rivalry: Duel in the D series

 Michigan and Michigan State meet once a year in Detroit for a neutral site game.
 Michigan gets home team designation in even years, while Michigan State gets home team designation in odd years.
-Michigan leads the Duel in the D series 19–11–5.
-In 2016, the teams started competing for the Iron D trophy, Michigan has won the trophy five times, while Michigan State has won once.
+Michigan leads the Duel in the D series 19–13–5.
+In 2016, the teams started competing for the Iron D trophy, Michigan has won the trophy five times, while Michigan State has won twice.

 Game results

 Full game results for the rivalry, with rankings beginning in the 1995–96 season.